 The only wrong choice is waiting.

 Ready to take your first step?
-Apply to join 195in365 and become part of a global movement uniting youth from every nation on Earth in the fight for our collective future.
+Apply to join 195in365 and become part of a global movement uniting youth from every nation on Earth.

 Absolutely.
-Digital climate activism includes social media campaigns, online petitions, virtual organizing meetings, climate storytelling through blogs or videos, and remote volunteer roles with organizations.
-Many effective climate activists work entirely online, especially those with mobility limitations, caregiving responsibilities, or living in areas without active local groups.
+Digital climate activism includes social media campaigns, online petitions, virtual organizing meetings, climate storytelling through blogs and videos, and remote volunteer roles with organizations.
+Many effective climate activists work entirely online, particularly those with mobility limitations, caregiving responsibilities, or living in areas without active local groups.
 Online activism can be just as impactful as in-person engagement when done strategically.

-About the Author: David Bartos is a ghostwriter and SEO strategist specializing in Green AI.
-He partners with climate-focused founders and organizations to turn their mission into visibility, translating urgent environmental work into written content that resonates, ranks, and drives action.
+David Bartos is a ghostwriter and SEO strategist specializing in Sustainability AI.
+He partners with climate-focused founders and organizations to turn their mission into visibility, translating urgent environmental work into written content that resonates and ranks to help drive action.